brian-team/brian2tools/docs_sphinx/user/baseexporter_user.rst

 =============

-This is the user documentation of the `~brian2tools.baseexport` package, that provides functionality to represent Brian 2 models in a standard dictionary format.
+This is the user documentation of the `~brian2tools.baseexport` package, that provides functionality to represent Brian2 models in a standard dictionary format.
 The standard dictionary has a simple and easy to access hierarchy of model information, that can be used for various model description exporters and custom descriptions.

-The `~brian2tools.baseexport` package is not meant to be used directly but to provide general platform to use other model description exporters on top of it.
+The `~brian2tools.baseexport` package is not meant to use directly but to provide general framework to use other model description exporters on top of it.
-However, user can easily access the standard dictionary as mentioned in the `Working example` section.
+However, the standard dictionary can be easily accessed as mentioned in the `Working example` section.

 .. contents::